ThisTNTSquid/issues-bot/README.md

 ### Simple "Invite to Server"

-Click this link here: // later fill in
+Click this link here: https://discordapp.com/oauth2/authorize?client_id=436174065292804106&permissions=519232&scope=bot

+**Notice: this link may not work until the bot is officially released**

 ### Host it yourself